captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 what I was even doing
 ---
-and it's not like I'm even gay
+and it’s not like I’m even gay
 ---
 but even if I was gay
 ---
-it's not like I want to date you
+it’s not like I want to date you
 ---
-so you don't have to worry about that!
+so you don’t have to worry about that!
 ---
-There's lots of other women I'd date
+There’s lots of other women I’d date
 ---
-if I was going to date a woman so...
+if I was going to date a woman so…
 ---
 Call me.
 ---
 Okay?
 ---
-Hi Robyn it's me again clearly
+Hi Robyn it’s me again clearly
 ---
-you probably aren't
+you probably aren’t
 ---
 checking your phone
 ---
-and you're probably
+and you’re probably
 ---
 going to check it
 ---